-- 66. After completing the PPS Sentence of Probation Form, PPS provides the individual with a carbon copy, along with a PPS Enrollment Form, which identifies the probationer's probation officer; the date of her first appointment with PPS; PPS's office hours; and the amount of the probationer's first payment. - 67.
-The Enrollment Form also sets forth the following probation conditions, including: - a. the probationer must report to the probationer officer as directed; - b. missed appointments can and will result in the issuance of a warrant for the probationer's arrest; and - c. the probationer will be scheduled to report once a month unless he is non-compliant with any of the conditions of probation, including payments, in which case the probationer must report weekly with or without payment. - 68.
-At the bottom of the Enrollment Form, PPS warns individuals, "DO NOT RETURN TO THE COURT OFFICE!!!
-Your probation appointment is at the [PPS office] location listed above." - 69.
+68. After completing the PPS Sentence of Probation Form, PPS provided the

+- 69. The PPS Enrollment Form also sets forth the following probation conditions, including: - a. the probationer must report to the probationer officer as directed; - b. missed appointments can and will result in the issuance of a warrant for the probationer's arrest; and - c. the probationer will be scheduled to report once a month unless he is non-compliant with any of the conditions of probation, including payments, in which case the probationer must report weekly with or without payment. - 70.
+The PPS Enrollment Form warns individuals, "DO NOT RETURN TO THE COURT OFFICE!!!
+Your probation appointment is at the [PPS office] location listed above." - 71.
 A typical PPS Enrollment Form follows: